FrancescoMonaco/ZipCal/README.md

 ## Reproducibility
 ### Environment Setup
+The code has been developed using Python 3.12.3.
-The recreate the environment one could use the `requirements.txt` file with `pip`:
+To recreate the environment one could use the `requirements.txt` file with `pip`:

 ```bash
 pip install -r requirements.txt